Diminishing Domain Bias by Leveraging Domain Labels in Object Detection on UAVs: Experimental Results and Ablations

-\section{EXPERIMENTAL RESULTS AND ABLATIONS}
+We need to emphasize that the the meta values lie within the error thresholds introduced by the different sensors but an analysis is beyond the scope of this paper (see \cite{webinar2020gps} for an overview).

+See Figure \ref{fig:ppl} for example images.
+We manually and carefully annotate 13,713 people.
+We note that this is a simple real-world data set, suffering from fewer confounders than large data sets which is ideal for testing out the efficacy of multi-modal methods.

+This data set will be released with the paper and hopefully will benefit the development of multi-modal models.

+\section{Experimental Results and Ablations}

-In the first two sets of experiments, we show how leveraging domain labels on UAVDT and VisDrone improves multiple model architectures' performance.
+In the first two sets of experiments, we show how leveraging domain labels on UAVDT and VisDrone improves multiple model architectures' performances.
 Furthermore, we investigate the effect of different splitting strategies and ablations.
-Lastly, we show that finer domain splitting is possible in the case of the dataset POG.
+Lastly, we show that finer domain splitting is possible in the case of the data set POG.

-We evaluate our models using the official evaluation protocols, i.e. AP$_{70}$ for UAVDT and mAP and mAP$_{50}$ for VisDrone, respectively.
-Furthermore, similar to \cite{wang2019towards}, we report results on individual domains and their respective averages AP$_{70}^\text{avg}$ and mAP$_{50}^\text{avg}$ over all respective domains to measure the universal cross-domain performance.
-These metrics weigh each domain equally and therefore mitigate the influence of domain imbalances in the test set.
-They favor models that perform acceptably on all domains instead of just a few, possibly over-represented domains.